 Plants are at the bottom of the food chain.
-Scientists call them producers, because they use light energy from the sun to produce food from carbon dioxide and water through photosynthesis.
+Scientists call them producers.
+That’s because they make their own food.
+To do so, plants use light energy from the sun, carbon dioxide, and water.
+This process is called photosynthesis.

 Animals, unlike plants, can’t produce their own food.
 Instead, they must eat plants or other animals.
 This is why scientists call them consumers.

 Consumer animals fall into three categories.
 Herbivores eat only plants.
 Carnivores eat only other animals.
 Omnivores eat both plants and animals.
 What kind of consumer are you?

 In addition to producers and consumers, there are also decomposers.
 These organisms include bacteria and fungi.
 They feed on matter.
 They help the food chain by speeding up the process.
 This releases minerals back into the soil to be absorbed by plants as nutrients.

 Most food chains have only four or five links in them.
 As you go up a food chain, the amount of energy at each level decreases.
 That’s because some of the energy is lost in the form of waste or is used up by the organism at that level.
 That is why it takes many plants to feed a few giraffes.
 Those few giraffes, in turn, feed one lion.